-Weapons: by default, Lightning uses C75 Viper general-purpose auto cannon.
+Weapons: by default, Lightning uses C75 Viper, a close range anti-vehicle auto cannon.
 Viper can be replaced by a single shot Python cannon, specialized against infantry or vehicles, or the Skyguard – a rapid fire Flak Cannon.

 Main Battle Tanks

-MBTs are Main Battle Tanks.
+MBTs are heavily armored Main Battle Tanks.
 They are different for each faction.
 MBTs can always be spawned at a Warpgate.
 To be able to spawn them at other bases, your faction has to control a Tech Plant on your current continent.

 Cost: 450 Nanites

 Crew (2): pilot/main gunner and secondary gunner.

 Prowler is a mobile artillery unit.
 Its dual cannons can sustain a high damage output, and Prowler can deploy to boost the firepower even further.
 Prowler has the highest cruising speed and smallest hit box.

 Unique ability: Anchored Mode – Prowler can anchor itself in place to increase rate of fire and projectile velocity of its main cannon.
 Secondary weapons aren’t affected.
-There is no rivaling an anchored Prowler in open field anti-vehicle battle.
+There is no rivaling an anchored Prowler in open field vehicle battle.

-Prowler is the best tank for soloing, because when deployed it can deal an obscene amount of damage to vehicles even without a secondary gunner, so the secondary weapon slot can be dedicated to an anti-air weapon for self defense.
+Prowler is the best tank for soloing, because when deployed it can deal high damage to vehicles even without a secondary gunner, so the secondary weapon slot can be dedicated to an anti-air weapon for self defense.

-This ability allows Vanguards to decisively win straight up engagements with other tanks, even when caught off guard.
-Shield can even protect the Vanguard against C4, if activated in time.
+This ability allows Vanguards to decisively win straight up engagements with other tanks.

 Magrider is a hover tank.
 It uses a magnetic levitation system, which enables it to strafe to dodge enemy fire, and makes it good at climbing, and generally great at switching the direction of movement.